 The problem is that stress is the result of caring about something; it is human and it is inevitable. – Donald Meichenbaum

-Health Psychologist, Kelly McGonigal, explains that we experience two types of stress responses, distress and lesser-known eustress.
+Health Psychologist Kelly McGonigal explains that we experience two types of stress responses: distress and lesser-known eustress.
 Eustress is distress’s healthier and more helpful cousin.

-However, McGonical’s research suggests that if we feel prepared for a stressful event, our brain also releases neurochemicals that counter the kneejerk emotional reaction.
+However, McGonigal’s research suggests that if we feel prepared for a stressful event, our brain also releases neurochemicals that counter the kneejerk emotional reaction.
 Our eustress response releases DHEA and oxytocin that help us to focus, learn from our mistakes, and connect with others.

 We may switch between eustress and distress easily in the same situation.
 An activity like skiing can trigger eustress while we are enjoying the steep slopes and then can intensify into distress when we get tired or hit an icy patch.

 Turn Distress Into Eustress

 Our eustress and distress responses depend more on whether we think we can handle the stressor than on the stressor itself.
 Thus, changing our perceptions about stress can significantly impact our ability to cope with stressful events.
 Here is how.

 Lack of clarity about our own stress makes it hard to know which resources we need to cope.
 Nick Hall, author of I Know What To Do, So Why Don’t I Do It, suggests that the first step to getting better at stress is to name it:

 Name the stressor.
 The terms’ future,’ ‘family,’ or ‘relationship’ are too vague to be useful.
 What particular part of your future is stressful?
 Be as specific as possible.

 Name your reactions.
 What thoughts, bodily sensations, emotions, and actions occur when you are stressed?
 What is your role in maintaining the stress level?
 For example, do you tend to procrastinate when you need to have a difficult conversation with someone?